 - a traineeship or an apprenticeship.
 See our directories for more information on traineeships, enhancing apprenticeships and apprenticeships.

-Can you tell more more about transitioning to health or social care services?
+Can you tell more more about the preparing for adulthood pathway?

 The preparing for adulthood pathway is about coordinated planning for your adult life.
 The pathway is a joint approach by adults, children social care and the Special Educational Needs and Disability Assessment and Planning Team.
 It looks at the journey from birth to 25 years.